stackbit-projects/ondevs-333e7/content/l-chat/pricing.md

         details: |
           ## No Account Needed

-          *   Host up to 75 participants
+          *   Host up to 75 active participants

           *   No 40 minute limit